Charlzk05/Chrome-Standard-Calculator/README.md

 ### Installation
 1. Download file
+2. Go to Extensions tab
+3. Turn on Developers Mode
-2. Drag the ZIP file into Extension tab
+5. Extract the ZIP file
+6. Click the ``Load Unpacked`` Button and select the Calculator folder
+7. Enjoy!